U.S. prosecutors charge three men in $364 million Ponzi scheme

 WASHINGTON (Reuters) - Federal prosecutors have accused three men of portraying themselves as investment professionals and using a phony portfolio of consumer debt to defraud hundreds of unwary investors out of tens of millions of dollars as part of a $364 million Ponzi scheme.

-The indictment charged the three with wire fraud, identity theft and money laundering.
+The indictment charged the three with conspiracy, wire fraud, identity theft and money laundering.
 Lawyers for the defendants could not be identified as of Wednesday.

-The indictment says that from 2013 onward, the men offered individuals, family offices and funds an opportunity to invest in consumer debt portfolios which they claimed generated profits by collecting debt payments or by selling the debt to third parties.
-Prosecutors say that instead of deploying the investments as promised, the defendants made payments to earlier investors while funding their own lavish lifestyle.
+The indictment says that from 2013 onward, the men offered individuals, family offices and funds an opportunity to invest in consumer debt portfolios that they claimed generated profits by collecting debt payments or by selling the debt to third parties.
+Instead of deploying the investments as promised, the defendants made payments to earlier investors while funding their own lavish lifestyle, prosecutors said.

+“The defendants lured investors and defrauded their victims with a web of lies, duping them into paying millions of dollars toward buying bundles of debt people owed on student loans and their credit card debt,” U.S. Attorney for the District of Maryland, Robert Hur, said at a news briefing on Wednesday.

+“It’s been ten years since the 2008 financial crisis and it is easy to forget the financial system is one built on trust,” he added.

 Merrill and Ledford spent tens of millions of dollars on luxury cars, jewelry, houses, boats, private jets and gambling at casinos, according to the indictment.